 🌡️ How to Store Peppermint Creams

-Once the chocolate has set you can store the peppermint creams in an airtight container for 2 to 3 weeks.
-Sperate the layers of cream with parchment or wax paper.
+Once the chocolate has set, you can store the peppermint creams in an airtight container for 2 to 3 weeks.
+Separate the layers of cream with parchment or wax paper.

 They need to be stored in a cool place at room temperature.
-I find putting them in the fridge makes them gooey.
+I find that refrigerating them makes them gooey.

 Ingredients